 When you run SyncBack Touch application on Android for the first time, it will request your permission to use the device’s location.
 If you do not grant this permission when asked, you will see the message “Connected to WiFi <unknown ssid>” on the main screen of SyncBack Touch application when you connect to a WiFi network.

-Note the device’s location is only needed to provide information about the WiFi network name at which SyncBack Touch is connected to at that moment, but not for any other purpose.
+Note the device’s location is only needed to provide information about the WiFi network name at which SyncBack Touch is connected to at that moment.
+The network name is also needed if the user has enabled network fencing which enables SyncBack Touch to accept connection only in certain networks.

 Since Android 8.0, location permission is required to query the active network name as per Google’s Android documentation (https://developer.android.com/guide/topics/connectivity/wifi-scan#wifi-scan-permissions)